 The French Are Fiercely Proud Of Being French

-For the French, their national pride pretty much comes above all else.
-The combination of their culture, history and commitment to democracy (and the battle it fought to win that freedom) makes for an unapologetically proud nation.
-That can rub some people the wrong way, as some take it to be snobby or haughty, but we remind our US friends that the same thing can be said of Americans!
+For the French, national pride comes above all else.
+The combination of their culture, history, and commitment to democracy (and the battle it fought to win that freedom) makes for an unapologetically proud nation.
+That can rub some people the wrong way, as some consider it snobby or haughty, but we remind our US friends that the same thing can be said of Americans!

 Paris Is Not The Whole Culture